cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 findMax([NaN])
 findMax([0, NaN, 1])
 ```
 ---

+`Inifinity` is a keyword in the JavaScript language.
+When an array is empty, the value to be returned
+should be be `-Infinty`, not a string value.

+---
 Why return a string (instead of a value of type "number") when the given array contains only non-number values?

 When a function has a dual return type, it becomes unclear what the caller should expect.
 Developers would need to look at the implementation or documentation to understand the behavior.